 Inability to keep up with the pace of change and technological advancement

 New technologies obsolescing existing transport infrastructure

-As the levels of interconnectivity, and pace of technological change continues to escalate, resilience is increasingly being built through robust communication strategies, continuous innovation and thorough preparation to respond when crises do arise.
+As the levels of interconnectivity, and pace of technological change continue to escalate, resilience is increasingly being built through robust communication strategies, continuous innovation, and thorough preparation to respond when crises do arise.

-Crisis Management is the response an organisation needs to take to in the event of unforeseen emergencies or disasters to minimise the harm to the organisation, its stakeholders, or the general public.
+Crisis management is the response an organization needs to take in the event of unforeseen emergencies or disasters to minimize the harm to the organization, its stakeholders, or the general public.

 The common outcome of all of these situations is financial loss, reputational harm, and potential risk to human life.
-Unfortunately, incidents are inevitable for businesses of all size, and without adequate internal and external communications when they do arise, consequences are compounded, including:
+Unfortunately, incidents are inevitable for businesses of all sizes, and without an adequate crisis communication plan for when they do arise, consequences are compounded, including:

 Break down of operational response.

 Extended time frame to full resolution of the issue.